 My painting of the Woolworth Building from financial technology leader WhenTech’s 34th floor 7 World Trade Center office has been completed.
 The first sessions focused on creating the structure during the day.
 Subsequent efforts included darkening the picture, then recreating the man-made lights at night.

-After the jump, the full painting process.
 A special thank you to David Wender and the WhenTech team for the hospitality.

 Setting up shop on the 34th floor of 7 World Trade Center.

 A brief sketch to lay out the composition.

 Starting with the Woolworth building on the right hand side with a nice, deep red.